Overv/TheWitnessSolver/README.md

 nodes in the solution check, the full segregation check doesn't need to run most of the time, which saves a lot of time.

+### Terminate a path if finished areas are already wrong

+If an area that cannot be revisited already fails the segregation or tetris checks then there is no point going on.

 Rules
 -----